MaterializeInc/materialize/doc/developer/design/20210426_temporal_filters.md

 // Enumerate the concrete goals that are in scope for the project.
 -->

-Allow users to allow users to express constraints between their data and Materialize's logical time, and thereby enable more efficient implementation.
+To allow users to express constraints between their data and Materialize's logical time, and thereby enable more efficient implementation.

 ## Non-goals